Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Premiums paid are not tax-deductible, however the benefits paid from the claim are tax-free.

-When would a critical illness policy be cancelled?
+When would a critical illness policy be canceled?

 Consult the terms and conditions for your plan for a full list of circumstances, but be aware that your policy will end if:

-- You are paid out the full amount of insurance benefits.
+- You are paid out the full maximum benefit available on your plan.